MBoemo/bcs/README.md

 # bcs
-Simulates the behaviour of systems written in the beacon calculus.
+Simulates the behaviour of systems written in the Beacon Calculus.
 Development was done using gcc 5.4.0 on an Ubuntu 16.04 platform.

 ## Downloading and Compiling bcs
 Clone the bcs repository by running: